discoleo/R/Math/Poly.System.md

 ~~~

 - (usually) does **NOT** permit trivial solutions, like: x1 = x2 = x3 = x4;
+- Some equations may be fully symmetric: but this is not a requirement;

 The generalized example:
 - Let P be the class of polynomial functions which are invariant under the cyclic permutation of their variables;
 - Let P1, ..., Pn be n such functions, each with n variables: x1, ..., xn;
 - Let Sys(P, n) be the system formed by these n equations: Pi(x1, ..., xn) = 0;
 - This system can be decomposed into 2 subsystems of lower order;

+For more examples, see also:
+- Poly.System.Hetero.Symmetric.S3.Mixed.R;

 ### B.2.)
 Special Ht-Symmetric